Check out a free preview of the full Building a Slack Chat Bot course

 [00:02:15]

-And I believe we need to select And that's all we're gonna use today.
+And I believe we need a select And that's all we're gonna use today.
 Like I said, there are a lot of blocks.
 So as you kind of build out your own chat ops, you might need to expand this to accommodate more things, but this is what we're doing for the demo.

 [00:02:37]

 So we'll keep it nice and tight as much as we can.
-So that's gonna accept text and we're gonna call this a sectionBlockArgs so that we get some autocomplete there and that is going to return a Slack block section And it says, yeah, because we're not returning anything yet, it says that it's invalid.
+So that's gonna accept text and we're gonna call this a SectionBlockArgs so that we get some autocomplete there and that is going to return a SlackblockSection.
+And it says, yeah, because we're not returning anything yet, it says that it's invalid.

 [00:03:04]

 So we need to actually return and we can say it's gonna be a type of section.
 And we're gonna have text of type, we'll use Markdown.
-Now, Slack their mikdan isn't Markdown, it's a specific dialect that they've created to give Markdown-like capabilities, which I think is why they spell this differently.
+Now, Slack their markdown isn't Markdown, it's a specific dialect that they've created to give Markdown-like capabilities, which I think is why they spell this differently.

 [00:03:28]